david-docketwise/david-docketwise/README.md

 - 👋 Hi, I’m @david-docketwise
-- 👀 I’m interested in becoming a computer scientist or Tech Lead :D. Appart from that I love RUNNING and im looking for my first marathon this year...
+- 👀 I’m interested in becoming a CTO or Enginieering Manager :D. Appart from that I love RUNNING and im looking for my first marathon this year...
 - 🌱 I’m currently learning ...
 Re learning Ruby or getting back to ruby.
 Also I will start learning Vue in shortly.
 - 💞️ I’m looking to collaborate on ...
 DocketWise !!!!
 - 📫 How to reach me ...   david@borderwise.co